Mick Malthouse: Carlton: 2013–2015

 Carlton struggled for the remainder of his tenure at the club.
-His 2014 campaign began the 2014 season with four consecutive losses and at the end of the 2014 season, Carlton under Malthouse finished with seven wins, one draw and fourteen losses en route to a 13th-place finish on the ladder; and in the 2015 season, the club under Malthouse sat last with a record of 1–7 after eight rounds.
-As the club's on-field performances also deteriorated, there was intense media speculation about Malthouse's position, and the public relationship between Malthouse and club administration of most notably president Mark LoGiudice and CEO Steven Trigg, who had both been in the roles since mid-2014 also deteriorated.
-On 26 May 2015, hours after giving a radio interview on Melbourne Station SEN in which Malthouse was highly critical of the club's administrators, Malthouse was then sacked as Carlton Football Club senior coach.
+Under Malthouse they began the 2014 season with four consecutive losses and at the end of the 2014 season, Carlton finished with seven wins, one draw and fourteen losses en route to a 13th-place finish on the ladder.
+In the 2015 season, the club sat last with a record of 1–7 after eight rounds.
+As the club's on-field performances deteriorated, there was intense media speculation about Malthouse's position, as well as the public relationship between Malthouse and club administration, most notably president Mark LoGiudice and CEO Steven Trigg, who had both been in the roles since mid-2014.
+On 26 May 2015, hours after giving a radio interview on Melbourne Station SEN in which Malthouse was highly critical of the club's administrators, Malthouse was sacked as Carlton Football Club senior coach.
 Malthouse was then replaced by assistant coach John Barker as caretaker senior coach of Carlton Football Club for the rest of the 2015 season.

-Years later in 2021, Malthouse reflected on his tenure as senior coach of Carlton in the Herald Sun and stated "The biggest disappointment of my coaching career is that I should have looked further into Carlton’s lack of forward thinking, before I signed on to coach the Blues" and "I was staggered at the Carlton board’s pre-occupation with past players and past premierships".
+Years later in 2021, Malthouse reflected on his tenure as senior coach of Carlton in the Herald Sun and stated: "The biggest disappointment of my coaching career is that I should have looked further into Carlton's lack of forward thinking, before I signed on to coach the Blues" and "I was staggered at the Carlton board's pre-occupation with past players and past premierships".

-Malthouse then further eleborated stating "I was reminded in one regular board meeting that the Blues had won 16 premiership cups.
-I quickly informed them that they had in fact won just a single AFL premiership (1995), which put the club in the low range for number of flags won since the AFL announced itself in 1990".
-"In another board meeting I was informed of a five-year plan to win a premiership.
+Malthouse then further eleborated stating that "he had a lack of support from the board and he was reminded in one regular board meeting that the Blues had won 16 premiership cups. he quickly informed them that they had in fact won just a single AFL premiership (1995), which put the club in the low range for number of flags won since the AFL announced itself in 1990".
+"In another board meeting he was informed of a five-year plan to win a premiership.
 I was in my second year at the club and I was told we were already three years into a plan that I was completely unaware of.
-They asked for my assessment, but didn’t like the answer".
+They asked for my assessment, but didn't like the answer".
 "It came as a great shock to most of the board members that the plan was totally unachievable in that time frame, and that in fact, until the constraints of contract management were lifted we were going to stay a middle-of-the-road team".
 "Too many players on an ageing list were overpaid or over-committed in lengthy contracts, in contrast to their ability.
 There was no room to move, or even to retain star power on the hit list of opposing clubs, and until we could afford multiple trades or multiple draft picks we were carrying the burden like baggage".